 Something similar happens when you roast garlic.
 The long cooking takes all the bite out of the garlic cloves and what you have left is just luscious delicious garlic-ness.
 Nothing coming through the pores.
 No having to avoid people who haven’t eaten what you’ve eaten.

 The recipe is straightforward.
-You can make this classic garlic chicken in the oven or on the stovetop.
-This version is all done on the stovetop in one pan.
+It is all done on the stovetop and in one pan for easy cleanup.

 The thing that can be daunting is peeling all the garlic!
 Truthfully, you don’t have to peel the garlic if you don’t want to.
 They’ll cook just as well in their peels, and they’ll slide out of their peels easily once cooked.
 That said, most people I know don’t want to deal with random bits of inedible garlic peels on their plate.